 Climate Change Resilience

-Mike Bloomberg will put in place bold plans to rein in carbon pollution and avoid the worst effects of climate change, but the reality is that climate change is here and getting worse.
-President Trump denies the existence of climate change and refuses to prepare our country for increasingly destructive natural disasters and extreme weather events, going so far as to reverse preparations put in place by President Obama.
+Mike understands that climate change is here and getting worse.
+President Trump denies the existence of climate change and refuses to prepare our country for increasingly destructive natural disasters and extreme weather events.

 Mike will invest in resilience projects around the country, prioritizing the low-income communities most vulnerable to the effects of climate change.
-He also will create an Infrastructure Resilience Finance Corporation to invest in making neighborhoods and critical infrastructure, such as telecommunications and public safety systems, more resilient.
-And he will launch a national initiative to use climate data to improve resilience efforts.
+He will create an Infrastructure Resilience Finance Corporation to invest in making neighborhoods and critical infrastructure more resilient.

 - Invest in resilience projects around the country, prioritizing vulnerable low-income communities